 I’m a researcher at the RIKEN Center for Advanced Intelligence Project and a member of the Approximate Bayesian Inference team where I work with Emtiyaz Khan.
 Before that, I completed my PhD in the Computer Vision & Artificial Intelligence group at TU Munich under the guidance of Daniel Cremers.

-My current focus is on the design and analysis of new data-driven algorithms to make machine-learning systems more robust and adaptable in a dynamic and uncertain world.
+My current research focuses on the design and analysis of new data-driven algorithms to make machine-learning systems more robust and adaptable in a dynamic and uncertain world.

 - Oct 31, 2022.
 I’ll be giving talks on Nov 1st, 10:50 - 11:40 JST in the ABI Team Seminar and on Dec 8th, 23:00 - 24:00 JST at the Mathematical Optimization Group in Tübingen.
 More talks to be announced soon!